mrciolino/wiki-backup/characters/mechatarasque.md

 ![Mechatarasque](/characters/bazzert/mecha.webp)

 ## Meeting Mechatarasque
-In the caves **{TODO LOCATION}**, the Bazzdos encountered two warring monstrosities—a Bone Monstrosity and a Mechatarasque.
+In the caves near [Highhold](/locations/Ereriad/Highhold), the Bazzdos encountered two warring monstrosities—a Bone Monstrosity and a Mechatarasque.
 In a battle reminiscent of *Godzilla vs. Kong*, seismic blows rained down, collapsing stalactites and shaking the cavern floor.
 After a brutal exchange, the Mechatarasque subdued its foe, leaving the Bone Monstrosity unconscious.
 As the dust settled, the metal titan turned to see four stunned adventurers observing its victory.

 ## Joining the Party
 Fascinated by this rare metallic construct—one of only a handful known to exist (including himself and the Golden Knight)—Bazzdos saw an opportunity.
-He scoured the Mechatarasque's surface in search of a control interface, eventually using **{TODO HOW TAKE OVER}** to establish a connection.
+He scoured the Mechatarasque's surface in search of a control interface, eventually with an *Arcana Crit of amost 50*, Bazz established a 🔌 into the creature,  establishing a connection.
 Over the next few days, Bazzdos decoded the ancient programming and uploaded new protocols using Roboscript/Bazzscript, taming the colossal machine into a devastating ally.

 ## Notable Fights

-- **Equipping the Laser from Time Chamber 3**
+ - **Shot from the Sky During the Illithid Invasion of Krorg’s Hometown**
+	- The moment comes, the big bad army is attacking your home world!
+Quick, get your best defenses which you spent years upgrading for this big fight. 💥 BOOM 💥, seeminly out of a portal in the sky, the ithilids ship fire 20 lasers at this Mechatarasque, taking it out in round 1 of combat.
+Bazzdos immediately rushes back to the [Mortis Lux Flying City] with the Mechatarasque to begins repairs before the launch to the Emperor Fight.
 - **Laser Ping Pong with Zeus and the Emperor**
   > **Reflective Carapace**
   > When targeted by magic missile, line spells, or ranged spell attacks, roll a d6.
 On 1–5, the Mechatarasque is unaffected; on a 6, the effect reflects back at the caster as if cast by the Mechatarasque.

-- **Shot from the Sky During the Illithid Invasion of Krorg’s Hometown**